Tsavo National Park Guide

 Tsavo West National Park

 You will agree with me that the Tsavo West National Park is not normally on your to visit wish list.
-For most travellers, it’s either a means to an end, a shortcut between Taveta and Mtito Andei.
+For most travelers, it’s either a means to an end, a shortcut between Taveta and Mtito Andei.
 Getting to Tsavo west, you will drive from Nairobi to Sultan Hamud then to Hunters Lodge then to Mtito Andei.
 Just before you get there, you can take a break at the old Tsavo Inn in Mtito Andei.
 It is located right across the road from the park entrance.
 Roads in the park are suitable for all types of vehicles and no four-wheel drive is necessary.

 Facts About Tsavo West National Park